Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Discussion and Conclusions

-\ld is beginning to enter the region where water ice begins to sublimate appreciably.
-Not at high rates, but enough so that a patch of pure water ice in the surface would disappear on year-long timescales \citep[][]{Lisse2020}.
-The beginnings of Mobilization of water ice for a weakly structured surface such as found on 67P \citep[][]{ORourke2020} which could lead to the slow flaking off of large chunks of the loosest, weakest material that had never felt such stresses before.
-In this scenario gas is evolved in order to drive dust off the object - but not much gas, so that it is hard to detect its presence, and the material driven off should be water ice rich, as this ice is the last, most refractory ice expected in a cometary body before it is totally volatile ice depleted.
-If this is the case, then we may expect to see \ldns's activity modulated by its motion towards/away from the Sun over an orbit.
-Much like the MBC's/AA's activity is modulated as they travel inside/outside the 2.5 au water ``ice line'' where water ice boils furiously into vacuum \citep[][]{Hsieh2015,Hsieh2015a}, \ldns's activity could be modulated by its traversing the water ice turn on line of activity.
+\ld is beginning to enter the region where water ice begins to appreciably sublimate at rates high enough so that a patch of pure water ice in the surface would disappear on year-long timescales \citep[][]{Lisse2020}.
+The beginnings of mobilization of water ice for a weakly structured surface such as found on 67P \citep[][]{ORourke2020} could lead to the slow flaking off of large chunks of the loosest, weakest material that had never felt such stresses before.
+In this scenario gas will evolve at low levels in order to drive dust off the object.
+The material driven off should be water ice rich, as this ice is the last, most refractory ice expected in a cometary body before it is totally volatile ice depleted.
+We then may expect to see \ldns's activity modulated by its motion towards/away from the Sun over an orbit similar to how the activity of Main Belt Comets are modulated as they travel inside/outside the 2.5 au water ``ice line'' where water ice boils furiously into vacuum \citep[][]{Hsieh2015,Hsieh2015a}, \ldns's activity could be modulated by its traversing the water ice turn on line of activity.
 Future monitoring observations over the next years will determine if this is the case, as is suggested by the smoothly increasing $\mathrm{A}f\rho$ towards perihelion values we find for \ldns, they do not appear to be describing an impulsive outburst.

+In our long-term simulations ($1 \times 10^{7}$ years), we show the temporary nature of 2019 LD$_2$.
+Up to 78.8$\%$ of our orbital clones escape in the first $1 \times 10^{6}$ years.
+The half-life of the clones is approximately 3.4 $\times 10^5$ years.
+This is an order of magnitude smaller than the mean half-life of Centaurs \citep[$2.7 \times 10^{6}$ years ][]{Horner2004CentaursI} and more comparable to lifetimes of Jupiter Family group comets of $\sim 5 \times 10^{5}$ years \citep[][]{Levison1994}.